 A. ARCHITECTURAL AND ENGINEERING REQUIREMENTS

 For customers wanting to build their house in Hawaii (and also all other USA countes) require to submit official architectural plans and structural calculations based on the IBC + amendments which differ per island.
-Customers also may require the services of a registered architect and/or structural engineer for the signing-off and rubber stamping of our plans ready for submittal to the county.
+Customers will also require the services of a registered architect and/or structural engineer for the signing-off and rubber stamping of our plans ready for submittal to the county.
 These professionals can assist owners in meeting the requirements of the city or county building department having jurisdiction over the project site.
-Their services may include review of our drawings, structural calculation reviews, foundation design reviews, lateral load resistant design assessment and preparation of plans for building permit approval.
-In such cases we will work together with an established architect/engineer from Hawaii.
-We maintain very close relations with the county of Hawaii (big island), whereas our company is also in good repute with the counties of Oahu and Maui.
+Their services may include review of our drawings, structural calculation reviews, foundation design reviews, lateral load resistant design assessment and preparation of the documents for building permit approval.
+In such cases we will closely work together with an established architect/engineer from Hawaii.

 B. MANDATORY ROOF INSULATION